numpy/numpy/doc/source/f2py/windows/intel.rst

 .. _f2py-win-intel:

 ==============================
-F2py and windows intel Fortran
+F2PY and Windows Intel Fortran
 ==============================

 As of NumPy 1.23, only the classic Intel compilers (``ifort``) are supported.